 Lean protein and healthy fats

 Lean proteins and healthy fats can help to avoid sugar spikes and unhealthy fats and balance meals.
-Add eggs, chicken, fish, nuts, and seeds, and avocado to keep energy levels in check, promote healthy growth, and better regulate blood sugar.
+Add eggs, chicken, fish, nuts, and seeds to keep energy levels in check, promote healthy growth, and better regulate blood sugar.

 Limiting sugary drinks, sweets, and processed carbs